teslamate-org/teslamate/docs/installation/docker.md

 # Installation with Docker

+This setup doesn't use SSL (HTTPS) it's recommended only if you are running TeslaMate on your home network, as otherwise your Tesla credentials might be at risk.

+## Requirements

+* Docker
+* A Machine that's always on, so TeslaMate can continually fetch data
+* External internet access, to talk to tesla.com

+If you are new to Docker, see [Docker on Raspberry Pi](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl)

+## Setup

 The recommended way to install and run TeslaMate is to use Docker.
 Create a file called `docker-compose.yml` with the following content:

 **docker-compose.yml**